BigBang1112/gbx-net/README.md

 See [Explicit vs. Implicit parse](#explicit-vs-implicit-parse) in the [Optimization](#optimization) part why that is.

+> It is still valuable to parse the full Gbx even when you just want a piece of information available in header, because **body info overwrites header info**.
+So you can use the benefit of full parse to fool people tackling with the Gbx header.

 # Clarity

 This section describes best practices to keep your projects clean when using GBX.NET 2.

 ## Differences between `Gbx.Parse/Header/Node`

 Gbx files contain many different parameters that are not exactly part of the game objects.
-We commonly use `ParseNode` to simplify the access level, as Gbx parameters are usually unnecessary to know about, but they have to be present to ensure consistent serialization.
+We commonly use `ParseNode` or `ParseHeaderNode` to simplify the access level, as Gbx parameters are usually unnecessary to know about, but they have to be present to ensure consistent serialization.

 You can still save nodes into Gbx files by using the `Save` method - be careful specifying the Gbx parameters correctly, like the class ID mappings (wrap/unwrap).